zhahui/kasisto-server-api/api-overview.md

     "cd","checking","credit_card","heloc","ira","investment","loc","loan","money_market","mortgage","overdraft_protection”,
     "sloc","savings","wire".

+2) The "account_number" of the account may optionally be masked.
+However, the last unique N digits in the account numbers must be provided.
+E.g. A credit card account number of "4515874554548888" can be returned as "8888" or "xxxxxxxxxxxx8888"

-2) The field "account_status" in response should be one of the following: "active","inactive".
+3) The field "account_status" in response should be one of the following: "active","inactive".
 Only the Credit Cards with an "inactive" status are eligible for the Credit Card Activation intent.

-3) The field "account_image" in response should contain the full http url to the account image.
+4) The field "account_image" in response should contain the full http url to the account image.
 All images should be hosted on a webserver.
 KAI doesn't provide any image hosting service.
 ```json
 "account_image": "https://www.my_bank_images_server.com/image/product_type_a.png"
 ```

-4) The field "payment_due_date" and "statement_date" in the response should be in "yyyy-MM-dd” Date format.
+5) The field "payment_due_date" and "statement_date" in the response should be in "yyyy-MM-dd” Date format.

-5) If there is no meta then pass empty array.
+6) If there is no meta then pass empty array.

-6) As a guidance, we show the supported features per account type in the table below.
+7) As a guidance, we show the supported features per account type in the table below.
 The mapping can change from Bank to Bank and is to be agreed with Kasisto prior to implementation :

 | Feature | Certificate of deposit | Checking | Credit Card | Loan | Mortgage | Savings |